Catalan lawmakers step closer to picking new regional leader - Journal du Cameroun

 This will be the first major step forward in forming a regional government after months of political limbo following a failed independence bid by Catalonia’s separatist leaders last October.

-Torra, a 55-year-old father-of-three, is a dyed-in-the-wool independence advocate cut from the same cloth as Puigdemont, who has tasked him with continuing his fight with Spain’s central government to achieve independence.
+Torra, a 55-year-old father-of-three, is a dyed-in-the-wool independence advocate cut from the same cloth as Puigdemont who has tasked him with continuing his fight with Spain’s central government to achieve independence, in a sign that the secession crisis is far from over.

-After holding talks with different parties, Catalan parliamentary speaker Roger Torrent officially proposed Torra as the presidential candidate and called a session on Saturday at midday, the regional assembly said Friday in a statement.
+In an interview with Catalan television TV3, Torra said he would adorn the regional government building in central Barcelona with a yellow ribbon, the colour used by separatists to protest on behalf of nine leaders held in jail on rebellion charges.

+He added his government would march on with its “process of construction of a republic.”

-Lawmakers will vote on his candidacy at the end of the debate.
+Lawmakers are expected to vote on his candidacy at the end of the debate, which has been scheduled for Saturday, the regional parliament said in a statement.

-Torra needs an absolute majority to get through, and if he doesn’t, he will get another opportunity in a second round, likely to take place on Monday, where he will only need a simple majority.
+Torra needs an absolute majority to get through, and if he does not, he will get another opportunity in a second round, likely to take place on Monday, where he will only need a simple majority.

-There are currently 70 lawmakers in the regional parliament who are pro-independence, against 65 who aren’t.
+There are currently 70 lawmakers in the regional parliament who are pro-independence, against 65 who are not.

 But four of the 70 are from the radical anti-capitalist, separatist CUP party which has said it will vote for Puigdemont — and no one else.

 If they decide to abstain, he will scrape through in the second round with a simple majority.
-But if they vote against, he won’t succeed.
+But if they vote against, he will not succeed.

 – Staunchly pro-independence –